Impact of Covid-19 crisis on industrial production

 Table 2 also shows that the recovery in the EU has been relatively strong for durable consumer goods (104.8 %) and for energy (102.6 %).
 The production of intermediate goods has also surpassed the pre-crisis level (101.9 %).
 The recovery levels for capital (99.9 %) and non-durable consumer goods (98.0 %) are getting closer to the pre-crisis situation.

 The latest results for the development of industrial production are published in monthly news releases by Eurostat.

-According to the STS-Regulation the industrial production index is published only 45 days after its reference months.
+According to the EBS-Regulation and the EBS-Implementing Regulation the industrial production index is published only 45 days after its reference months.
 At this early stage it is normal that no complete coverage of data can be ensured by National Statistical Institutes and that data have to be estimated to some degree.
 As a consequence, revisions occur during the publications that follow.